 In fact, all of the dishes we tried at One Dim Sum were excellent and the dim sum was quite affordable.
 To our surprise, One Dim Sum turned out to be our second favorite cheap dim sum restaurant in Hong Kong, just behind Dim Dim Sum.

 For dessert, make sure you try the mango custard rolls.
-They’re the perfect sweet ending to a delicious dim sum experience and we preferred them to the deep-fried sesame balls.
+They’re the perfect sweet ending to a delicious dim sum experience.
+We preferred them to the deep-fried sesame balls.

 Address for One Dim Sum: Shop 1 & 2, G/F, No. 15 Playing Field Road, Prince Edward